 So I wept much, because no one was found worthy to open and read the scroll, or to look at it.
 But one of the elders said to me, “Do not weep.
 Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals.”

 We’re nearing the end of this amazing story as we study the 12th and final Major constellation in Leo, the great Lion in the heavens.
+Just a reminder, however, that the REAL story has absolutely NOTHING to do with the devil’s perversion, astrology.
+The REAL story tells the timeless story of Jesus and His work of redemption.
+Amen.

 This is of great importance because, in our last decan, we studied Argo.
 That great ship arrived in heaven just prior to the Lion’s coming in Judgment, carrying the Church out of this world!